kates/flask-mold/README.md

 Update the blueprint

-	# in blueprints/home/blueprint.py
+	# in blueprints/home/home_blueprint.py

 	from flask import Blueprint
 	from flask import render_template
 	from flask import abort
 	from flask import request
 	from flask import redirect
+  from flask import url_for
-	from models import db
+	from plugins.db import db
 	from models import User

 	view = Blueprint("home", __name__, template_folder="templates")